Balettan: Soundtrack

 The film features songs were composed by M. Jayachandran with lyrics by Gireesh Puthenchery.
 The background score was provided by C. Rajamani.

 Box office

 The film was released on 28 August 2003 during the month of Onam festival.
 Balettan was a commercial success at the box office, becoming the highest-grossing Malayalam film of the year.
-The film gave box office success to Mohanlal after a gap of almost two years, which according to Rediff.com, "helped him regain the No.1 spot".
+Made on a budget of ₹1.75 crore, the film grossed ₹14 crore.
+It ran for over 100 days.
+The film gave box office success to Mohanlal after a gap of almost two years, which according to Rediff.com, "helped him regain the No. 1 spot".
 It was also the first major box office success of director Vinu.